StuyPulse/team694.github.io/sponsors/index.md

 ## Special Thanks To

 <div class="row">
-{% for thanks in page.special-thanks %}
+{% for thanks in site.data.sponsors.special-thanks %}
     <div class="span3 sponsor-logo-container">
         {% if thanks.site %}<a href="{{ thanks.site }}">{% endif %}
         {% if thanks.logo %}